-For more reassurance, visit Snack Safely is a comprehensive websit4e created by the parents of a child with multiple food allergies, and they offer an updated list of peanut-free, tree-nut-free and egg-free candies for Halloween each year.
+For more reassurance, visit Snack Safely which is a comprehensive website created by the parents of a child with multiple food allergies, and they offer an updated list of peanut-free, tree-nut-free and egg-free candies for Halloween each year.

 4. Put out a teal pumpkin, and create separate bowls for trick-or-treatersBrilliant “cross-stitch’ teal pumpkin DIY via U Create for Eighteen25

 If you’re not prepared to give up your Reese’s cups, here’s a smart idea: More and more we’re noticing considerate neighbors with two bowls out.
 One is labeled “candy with nuts,” and one labeled “tree nut-free.”

 Just make sure if you do this that you’re careful to keep the candies totally separate before you put them in the bowls, to avoid any mix-ups.